itzzsuj/TripAdvisor-Clone-Beginner/README.md

 # TripAdvisor-Clone-Beginner
 Welcome to the TripAdvisor Clone project!
 This beginner-level project, created using HTML and CSS, aims to mimic the basic layout and design of the TripAdvisor website.
+It features a responsive design, a navigation bar, a search bar, sections for popular destinations, top-rated hotels, and user reviews, and a basic footer with links to social media and contact information.
+To use, clone the repository, navigate to the project directory, and open the index.html file in your web browser.
+The project structure includes an index.html file, a style.css file, and an images directory for images.